 CAN WE HELP SIMPLIFY YOUR TRIP?Connect with our travel agents

-Universal Orlando celebrates the holiday season every year from the first Friday of December, through the Saturday after New Years.
+Universal Orlando celebrates the holiday season every year from mid-November through the first week of January.
 While Mickey's Very Merry Christmas Party and other seasonal entertainment at Walt Disney World seem to get the lion's share of publicity this time of year, visitors to Orlando shouldn't overlook Universal Orlando's holiday offerings.
 Universal Orlando holidays might not have quite the nostalgic lure of Mickey's merrymaking, but Universal's options are every bit as expertly produced, and have the benefit of all being included with regular park admission (unlike the extra-cost "hard ticket" nighttime parties at the Magic Kingdom).